schuetzgroup/sdt-python/doc/index.rst

   are featured in the :py:mod:`sdt.multicolor` module.
 - Single molecule FRET tracking and data analysis can by accomplished using the :py:mod:`sdt.fret` module.
-- The :py:mod:`sdt.data` module includes support for :ref:`reading and
+- The :py:mod:`sdt.io` module includes support for reading and writing data from and to files in various formats.
-  writing data <data_read_write>` from and to files in various formats and also for :ref:`filtering <data_filter>` of the data.
+- The :py:mod:`sdt.spatial` module allows for saving dealing with spatial aspects of data such as determining whether there are near neighbors, interpolating missing features in tracking data and calculating the area of a polygon.
-- The :py:mod:`sdt.image_tools` module allows for saving an image series including all its metadata as a TIFF file as well as defining ROIs (regions of interest) in image and localization data.
+- Handling of regions of interest (ROIs) is possible by means of the :py:mod:`sdt.roi` module.
 - With help of the :py:mod:`sdt.image` module it is possible to do image processing, e. g. background subtraction from images.
 - Using the :py:mod:`sdt.beam_shape` module, flat field correction of image